-Hone your employer brand and you'll be flooded with top talent looking to get a foot in your door.
+Hone your employer brand, and you'll be flooded with top talent looking to get a foot in your door.

 What is the image your company projects as an employer?
 Are the most talented candidates coming to you, or do they politely avoid your calls?
-Do you even have an employer brand?

-In today's fiercely-competitive job market, establishing and maintaining a consistent employer brand is a crucial tool for attracting and retaining the right kind of talent.
+In today's fiercely competitive job market, establishing and maintaining a consistent employer brand is a crucial tool for attracting and retaining the right kind of talent.

 A compelling employer brand makes it easier to recruit the very best candidates.
 It also enhances the loyalty of employees.

 Your employer brand can be monitored, measured and managed.
-Here’s how.

-1) Get buy-in from the leadership team
+1) get buy-in from the leadership team

-The leadership team will need to determine mission, values and desired culture in order to ensure your employer brand sits well with the strategy.
+The leadership team will need to determine the mission, values and desired culture to ensure your employer brand sits well with the strategy.

-2) Figure out where you are and where you want to be
+2) figure out where you are and where you want to be

 Define a starting point against which to measure progress.
 Consider quantitative and qualitative research that looks at what attracts and deters people.
 Include staff, suppliers, people leaving the business and candidates.

-3) Identify the gap between where you are and where you want to be
+3) identify the gap between where you are and where you want to be

 Sometimes a chasm is identified that some businesses consider too large to cross.
-But actually the awareness of the chasm is often a positive launching pad.
+But actually, the awareness of the chasm is often a positive launching pad.
 It is something you can work on gradually.
-You can't opt out of having an employer brand, you can only opt out of actively managing it.
+You can't opt out of having an employer brand.

-4) Identify how to bridge gaps
+4) identify how to bridge gaps

 Encourage employees to voice their opinions and play an active role in resolving brand discrepancies.

-5) Take the employer brand to market
+5) take the employer brand to market

 Appoint employer brand ambassadors and encourage employees to spread the word through their online and social media profiles.